rackerlabs/docs-core-infra-user-guide/general/absolute_and_rate_limits.rst

 Absolute limits
 ---------------
-Absolute limits control the total number of specific objects that the user can possess simultaneously.
+Absolute limits control the total number of the limited item that the user can possess simultaneously.

-Specify absolute limits to limit the overall number of items or amount of capacity in the system.
+For example, an absolute limit controls the amount of RAM that can be assigned in a server configuration.
-Absolute limits also include the amount of resources currently consumed, which allow for programmatic visibility of usage.

 Rate limits
 -----------
 Rate limits control the frequency at which the user can issue specific requests.
 Rate limits are reset after a certain amount of time passes.

-To request a rate limit increase, contact Rackspace.
+For example, a rate limit controls the number of GET requests that can be processed during a one-minute period.

 Limits for specific services
 ----------------------------